-Massachusetts College of Liberal Arts houses approximately 500 full-time students in three residence areas.
-Each of the residence areas is staffed by a Residence Director, a team of undergraduate students who serve as Resident Advisors and Residence Area Security Monitors who work at the main desks in each residence area.
+Massachusetts College of Liberal Arts houses approximately 450 full-time students in three residence areas.
+Each of the occupied residence areas is staffed by an Area Coordinator, a team of undergraduate students who serve as Resident Advisors.

 The entrance doors and emergency exit alarm doors are important components of building security in the two traditional style residence halls, Berkshire Towers and Hoosac Hall.
 The outside main entrances to Berkshire Towers and Hoosac Hall are locked 24-hours a day.
 The entrance to these two residence halls is controlled by a card access security system, and proximity cards are issued to each building resident.
 Additionally, the Residence Area Security Monitors check College IDs as students enter.
 Students are cautioned not to prop these doors open or to allow people they do not know or who are not residents of the building to enter behind them.
 All individual rooms in Berkshire Towers and Hoosac Hall are also locked.
 Each resident is issued a key to their individual room and is responsible for locking it.